-- Prioritise.
-Look over old exams, course syllabus, and material often revised or signalled to in class – learn those bits first.
+- Prioritize.
+Look over old exams, course syllabus, and material often revised or signaled to in class – learn those bits first.

 - Spread your learning.
 If you have time for only 100 pages, don’t learn the first 100.
 Instead, focus on several different units across the syllabus.

 - Go for the basics first.
 If you’re pressed for time, don’t dwell on complexities and details that demand too much of it.
 Instead, opt for understanding concepts, basic structures, and key information first.
 Once you’ve set that foundation, you can add details.

 - Sacrifice something.
 Be it football with friends or a coffee date; sometimes you’ll have to make the tough choice.